St. Mary Roman Catholic Church

 The Polish American Connection TV Show hosted by Tom Gajewski is on Comcast Channel 15 and

 Service Electric Channel 19 on the first Tuesday of every month at 7:30 PM.
 The show features interviews

 with interesting people in, or connected with, the Polish Community, topics of interest, and information on

 upcoming events and activities.
 The program is re-broadcast on the same channels on these days

 immediately following the show: Friday 1:30 PM, Monday 10:30 PM, and Tuesday 3:30 PM.
 If you have

 an idea for a program, call Tom at 610-698-8731.

 To Add Someone to Our Prayer List, call the Parish Center at 601-779-4005 or email them to Diane

 If you are sick, hospitalized, in a rehabilitation facility, or confined to your home, call the Parish Center at

-events text @9h4ac9 to 81010.
+other 1984)events, text @9h4ac9 to 81010.